 - Avoid making shipment errors

-If you experience these types of errors on a regular basis, you can outsource your fulfillment to a specialist provider, which already has safeguards against shipment errors in place.
+If you experience these types of errors regularly, you can outsource your fulfillment to a specialist provider, which already has safeguards against shipment errors in place.
 Top international fulfillment companies include Shipmonk, Rakuten Super Logistics, and Shipbob.

 - Tighten your overly generous returns policy